Lucamina007/spotify-advertisement-skipper/README.md

 # Spotify Ad Watcher - Widget
+This program works sometimes I need to improve the code because sometimes when spotify get closed and it reopens after a few seconds it gets shut down again
 This is a small GUI wrapper around the Spotify ad watcher that can be packaged into a standalone Windows executable so users don't need a separate Python install.

 How to build a single-file exe (Windows):